SiliconLabs/gecko_sdk/app/wisun/documentation/example/wisun_soc_collector/readme.md

 * Using Simplicity Studio, open consoles on both the Meter and Collector devices.
 * Wait for the Collector and Meter to join the Wi-SUN Border Router network.

-Refer to the associated sections in [QSG181: Wi-SUN SDK Quick Start Guide](https://www.silabs.com/documents/public/quick-start-guides/qsg181-wi-sun-sdk-quick-start-guide.pdf) if you want step-by-step guidelines for each operation.
+See the associated sections in [QSG181: Wi-SUN SDK Quick Start Guide](https://www.silabs.com/documents/public/quick-start-guides/qsg181-wi-sun-sdk-quick-start-guide.pdf) for step-by-step guidelines for each operation.

 ## Monitor a Meter